 Field Day is a time of experimentation and demonstration for many hams.
 Two rules encourage groups and individuals to broaden their scope during the weekend.
 If you complete at least one QSO via one of the amateur satellites, you earn a 100-point bonus.
 The contact must be directly through the satellite between the two earth bound amateur stations, not relayed through a system that uses a satellite uplink system.
 A dedicated satellite station does not count as an additional transmitter towards your group's total.
-The total bonus is 100 points - not 100 points for each satellite.
+The total bonus is 100 points - not 100 points for each satellite that you contact.
+You are allowed only one QSO on any single channel FM satellite.
 A QSO with the ISS does not qualify for the bonus since it is not an Earth-to-Earth contact.
-However, if the astronauts on the ISS participate in Field Day (as they have during the past few years) I bet the excitement of that contact energizes your whole Field Day operation, and this QSO (groups are lucky to contact them once, if at all) can be counted in your total QSOs for the mode used.
+However, if the astronauts on the ISS participate in Field Day (as they have during the past few years) I bet the excitement of that contact energizes your whole Field Day operation, and this QSO (groups are lucky to contact them once, if at all) can be counted in your totalQSOs for the mode used.